SangerCytometry/PPMS-to-HTML-table/README.md

 http://www.sanger.ac.uk/science/groups/cytometry-core-facility

-We are in the process of creating a dally schedule view to display on a TV in the lab.
-This is the prototype that queries PPMS and produces a sorted html document.
+We have a daily schedule TV in the lab and have produced a script to run this.
+The script queries the PPMS calendar system and produces a sorted HTML file of the day’s schedule.

 You should contact Stratocore support about how to use the API system and remember it is best to test on a non production environment first.